 - If you detect signs of infection such as redness, swelling, pus, fever, and lots of blood flowing through the skin. .. you need to immediately go to a reputable medical facility to promptly treat and stitch the wound.

-The above article is some of the most basic knowledge related to self-dissolving threads that we want to send to you.
-In short, absorbable thread is a type of thread produced with materials that are easily broken down and absorbed by the body.
+The above article is some of the most basic knowledge related to dissolvable stitches that we want to send to you.
+In short, absorbable thread is a type of produced with materials that are easily broken down and absorbed by the body.
 However, like when using other types of threads, you also need to take proper wound care to minimize dangerous complications.

 How to clean a wound with dissolvable stitches

-When you have a wound with absorbable sutures, it is important to clean and care for the wound to avoid infection and ensure quick healing.
+When you have a wound with dissolvable stitches, it is important to clean and care for the wound to avoid infection and ensure quick healing.
 Here are some ways to clean a wound with self-dissolving stitches:

 - Always wash your hands thoroughly before approaching the wound.
 Use soap and warm water to wash your hands for at least 20 seconds.